-During her 328-day mission in space, Christina orbited Earth 5,248 times resulting in a journey of 139 million miles.
-This journey is roughly equivalent to 291 trips to the Moon and back, according to NASA’s report.
+During her 328-day mission in space, Christina orbited Earth 5,248 times, resulting in a journey of 139 million miles.
+According to NASA’s report, this journey is roughly equivalent to 291 trips to the Moon and back.
 She reportedly stayed with her four fellow NASA astronauts and classmates at the ISS.

 A step forward

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 NASA also reveals Christina’s accomplishments during this time.
 Apparently, she conducted and supported more than 210 investigations during Expeditions 59, 60, and 61.
 Additionally, she volunteered as a research subject to provide scientists the opportunity to observe the effects of long-duration spaceflight on a woman.
 NASA also is hopeful that her research will help them in their Artemis project for the Moon and human exploration of Mars.

 Vertebral Strength investigation is one of the most important research projects that Christina carried in space.
 This research detects the injury risks for vertebral fracture following long-duration spaceflight.

 The National Aeronautics and Space Administration (NASA) hopes to conduct future researches based on the result of the Vertebral Strength investigation.
 Their report suggests the development of future countermeasures and the provision of recommendations for future flights.